Keirua/blog.keiruaprod.fr/_posts/2020-12-10-better-odds-against-my-3yo-kid.md

 Ok, so here we are: we can simulate many games with two players who play randomly, and we can estimate the winning odds when two hands face each other.

 It's time to simulate the same thing, but we will change the strategy for one player (ours).
-There are many possible strategies when you have a choice, like:
+Can we crush him ?
+Again, the only strategy we need is how to choose which to recover.
+There are many possible strategies, like:
  - always play the first card you dismissed
  - if you dismissed a red card, recover it, otherwise pick randomly

-The thing is, we want to improve our odds.
+Those do not look promising though: we want to improve our odds.
 There is something we can use: **deck knowledge**.

  > We can count the remaining cards in the action deck for each color.
 When you have to choose which color to recover, we will choose the least available in the rest of the action deck.